 The Rose Trust staff talent pool

 As a Trust, we acknowledge the need to retain and develop talented staff within our schools.
-We will use the growth of the MAT to provide professional opportunities for ambitious, skilled staff who share our vision and who are interested in developing their skills.
+We will use the growth of the trust to provide professional opportunities for ambitious, skilled staff who share our vision and who are interested in developing their skills.
 We also have a strong emphasis on ITT development.

 We are looking for schools who share our ambitions for the future, whose culture and ethos match ours, and who are committed to providing the very best for their children both academically and socially.

 Chief Projects Officer